JohnathanPi/Visual-ML/README.md

 <img src="https://github.com/JohnathanPi/ML-Graph-Project/blob/master/public/images/text-logo.png">
  </p>

-For the web app, please visit: https://visual-ml.herokuapp.com (might take between 10-30 seconds on start)
+For the web app, please visit: https://visual-ml.herokuapp.com (might take between 10-30 seconds on start, PC recommended)

 Hey!
 Visual-ML is a web app that allows you to generate your own datasets, run classic machine learning algorithms on them and